mikage-emu/3dbrew/content/SVC.md

 the process has a non-zero TID equal to the parameter above (which is stored in a global variable), then KProcessHwInfo+0x32 ("process is the currently running app") is set to <code>true</code>.
-Used by NS conditionally based on the contents of the <a href="NS_CFA" title="wikilink">NS CFA</a>.</p></td>
+Used by NS conditionally based on the contents of the <a href="../NS_CFA" title="wikilink">NS CFA</a>.</p></td>
 </tr>
 <tr class="odd">